blabbertabber/blabbertabber/README.md

 * Di Matteo, D. *[Speech Diarization on a Mobile Platform](https://android-speech-diarization.googlecode.com/files/thesis.pdf)*, 2011

-* WenQi Huang, Yu Li, Hakim Akeb, ChuMin Li  *Greedy Algorithms for Packing Unequal Circles into a Rectangular Container*, Journal of the Operational Research Society, May 2005
+* WenQi Huang, Yu Li, Hakim Akeb, ChuMin Li, *Greedy Algorithms for Packing Unequal Circles into a Rectangular Container*, Journal of the Operational Research Society, May 2005

 <!-- check this out at some point: